ansible-community/community-website/posts/archive/let-ansible-keep-an-eye-on-your-aws-environment.md

     hub](https://console.redhat.com/ansible/automation-hub/repo/published/amazon/aws) -
     Fully supported and signed with your Red Hat subscription

-To learn more about Ansible automation hub, check out www.ansible.com/products/automation-hub

 ## Use Case 1 - Get maximum visibility

 Unless a trail is used for a specific activity in a specific region, it